errortax/AI-Symptom-Based-Disease-Predictor/README.md

-# SymptoSage: AI Symptom-Based Disease Predictor
+# AI Symptom-Based Disease Predictor

 SymptoSage is a sophisticated AI project aimed at diagnosing diseases from user-reported symptoms.
 It utilizes state-of-the-art machine learning algorithms to assess the likelihood of various diseases based on the symptoms entered by the user.